JSethCreates/jellyfin-script-spotlight/README.md

 - You can change the hardcoded fallbackColors to adjust the colors of the buttons, or the frame will inherit colors from your CSS if it is MD3 compatible eg. [GNAT](https://github.com/JSethCreates/jellyfin-theme-sethstyle)

-- My ultimate goal is to support local trailers stored on your server, eliminating the need for YouTube.
-While planned, this feature is **not included in this release**.
+- Local trailers stored on your server are supported (moviename (year)-trailer.mp4 is picked up bu jellyfin), eliminating the need for YouTube.

-- For a static image bar with more thorough Linux integration instructions, consider [MakD’s Jellyfin-Media-Bar](https://github.com/MakD/Jellyfin-Media-Bar).

 ---